Gourd things come to those who wait!

 For those that visited Science World this past October, you may have noticed some very festive pumpkins decorating their entrance.
 In particular, the CAN-inspired carving above has to be one of our all-time favourites.

-What visitors may not have realized is that the decorative pumpkins were the result of a multi-season collaboration between Science World and CAN’s youth and young adult participants spanning nearly six months!
+What visitors may not have realized is that the decorative pumpkins were the result of a multi-season collaboration between Science World and CAN’s youth and adult participants spanning nearly six months!

 With their commitment to accessibility and inclusion, Science World has been a longtime community partner.
-Over the past several years, we have collaborated with the popular Vancouver attraction to develop an Activity Storybook for visitors with autism, offer autism training to their staff and volunteers, and host our Youth and Young Adult programs.
+Over the past several years, we have collaborated with the popular Vancouver attraction to develop an Activity Storybook for visitors with autism, offer autism training to their staff and volunteers, and host our Youth and Adult programs.

 CommunityWorks Canada ® is a pre-employment training program that is federally funded by Worktopia.
 With funding coming to an end this January, the program will replaced by a new “Explore Volunteering” program.
 Visit the program page for details.